Year 5 2024 - 2025

 PE Days

-Please make sure that your child comes to school in their PE kits on these days.
+Please make sure that your child comes to school with the correct equipment on these days.

 Music

 In Year 5, the children have the wonderful opportunity to learn to play a musical instrument.
-These sessions will be led by our violin tutor Miss Sherwood from Edsential Musical Routes.
-Her expertise is second to none and we now have several Year 6 children who have opted to continue violin tuition this year.
+These sessions will be led by our violin tutor Mrs Elliott from Edsential Musical Routes.

-Pupils will receive their instruments within the first two weeks of term and violin lessons will take place of a Thursday afternoon.
+The children will receive their instruments within the first two weeks of term and violin will take place of a Thursday afternoon.
 It is therefore vital that the children remember to bring their instrument into school with them every Thursday unless stated otherwise.

 To keep the violins tuned and well looked after, please ensure that they are kept in a safe space which isn't too hot (like near a radiator) or somewhere that is too cold (for example the boot of a car in the winter months).